Chinmay-1907/Chinmay-1907/README.md

 ## 🚀 About Me
 - 🎓 **Education**: Senior at UMass Lowell, majoring in Data Science with a minor in Math.
-- 🧠 **Current Interests**: Deep Learning, CNNs, and Transfer Learning.
+- 🧠 **Current Interests**: Gen AI, Deep Learning and Predictive Monitoring.
 - 💻 **Projects**: See below for detailed insights into my work!
 - 🏆 **Leadership**:
   - President of the UML Data Club for Data Scientists and AI.